sympy/sympy/doc/src/tutorials/physics/mechanics/duffing-example.rst

 ==================================

-In this example we demonstrate the use of functionality provided in :obj:`sympy.physics.mechanics` for deriving the quations of motion (EOM) for a system consisting of a Duffing oscillator with a pendulum.
+In this example we demonstrate the use of functionality provided in :obj:`sympy.physics.mechanics` for deriving the equations of motion for a system consisting of a Duffing oscillator with a pendulum.
 This example is inspired by the paper [P.Brzeskia2012]_ section 2.